-I have reviewed the seven best 5 wt fly reels above, out of which I found the Sage Spectrum C the most versatile.
+I have reviewed the seven best 5-weight fly reels above, out of which I found the Sage Spectrum C the overall best 5 wt fly reel in terms of versatility.
 It is affordable yet offers some high-end features that you cannot have without spending a ton of fortune otherwise.

 If you are into more freshwater fishing, I have reviewed the best fly reels for trout.

 So do check them and keep fishing!